 - There is too much insulin in the blood (hyperinsulinism).
 Insulin is a hormone that pulls glucose from the blood.

-Neonatal hypoglycaemia occurs when the new-born’s glucose level is below the level considered safe for the baby's age.
+Neonatal hypoglycemia occurs when the newborn’s glucose level is below the level considered safe for the baby's age.
 It occurs in about 1 to 3 out of every 1,000 births.